 Cedar planked salmon is great paired with any veggie, but one of my favorites is grilled asparagus drizzled in lemon.
-I like to grill a few lemons at the same time—this makes for great presentation on the plate as well as makes them extra juicy for squeezing on the salmon.
-Another great pairing is my Charleston style coleslaw.Print
+I like to grill a few lemons at the same time—this makes for a great presentation on the plate as well as makes them extra juicy for squeezing on the salmon.
+Another great pairing is my Charleston style coleslaw.

-- Salmon (I prefer wild sockeye salmon)- at least 5 oz. per person
+- Salmon (I prefer wild sockeye salmon), at least 5 oz. per person

-- Dizzy Pig BBQ Tsunami Spin Rub Spice – 7.6 oz (Or rub of your choice, OR compound butter mixture such as this Old Bay compound butter recipe)
+- Dizzy Pig BBQ Tsunami Spin Rub Spice – 7.6 oz (or rub of your choice, OR compound butter mixture such as this Old Bay compound butter recipe)

 - 1 lemon, cut in half

-I created a direct and indirect zone by moving the coals to one side.
+- On your Big Green Egg, create a direct and indirect zone by moving the coals to one side.
 I placed the cedar planks on the indirect side and let the grill cook at 350 degrees for approximately 20 minutes, ensuring that the coals did not get overly hot and maintaining a steady “baking” temp.